kundansinghdev/sendotpmobileapplication/README.md

-Here's a more effective version of your `README.md` with added clarity and structure, plus some emojis for a more modern and appealing touch:

----

 # 📲 Send OTP Mobile Application

 This is a Spring Boot application that sends and verifies OTPs using Twilio's Verify API.
 It demonstrates how to use Twilio to send SMS-based OTPs for user authentication, commonly used in login and registration workflows.